brthor/cli-nuget-extensions/README.md

 ** Removed until further discussion **

+# Meeting Notes

+## 2016-??-??

+- Tools do not flow between P2P dependencies.
+- Tool Packages must use `netstandardapp1.5` or a compatible TFM.
+- If a tool package has more than one TfM some rules will be followed to pick only one for restoration (see open questions).

+## 2016-03-03

+- First stage of NuGet work is just in the project.json format and restore code.
+We will not think about the UI (and marking a package as a tool) quite yet.
+- For now, the TFM to use in the `.tools` directory is hard coded to be `netstandardapp1.5`.
+The TFM itself may be renamed before release.
+- We will only support the version string under the `tools` node (not a complex object like the `dependencies` node) or an object with only the `version` property.
+No other properties are supported yet.
+- NuGet can generate the project.lock.json file that goes into the `.tools` directory by building the project.json model in memory based off of the tool's .nuspec file.

 # Open Questions
 - Does pack always pack a deps file, or only for tool packages?
-- What precedence rules do we use to determine the TfM for a tool package which defines more than one?
+- What precedence rules do we use to determine the TFM for a tool package which defines more than one?
+  - For now we are hard coding `netstandardapp1.5`.
 - If an extension is using a different framework than the project, can it still run?
 - Does the extension need to pull the project dependencies or not?
 - Can an extension define extra dependencies (not sure if we have a scenario for that)
 - How does pack know we are packing an extension?
-Is there a project.json definition to say we are building an extension package?
+  - Is there a project.json definition to say we are building an extension package?
+  - Maybe an argument passed to pack?
 - What is the source of truth for the location of the packages folder?
 This is very important for the driver.